 However, migration – freedom of movement – may be considered a basic human right that is only limited by artificial boundaries of which we here in Africa are all too aware.
 It seems to us that the Blues is an excellent musical ‘format’ to address the issue as it encompasses both ‘misery’ and ‘hope’.
 Is this a fair assessment on our part or are we cutting corners here?

-Eric: Your assessment is spot on!
-Blues is the creation of a people who were displaced, oppressed, rejected and misunderstood.
+Your assessment is spot on!
+Blues is the creation of people who were displaced, oppressed, rejected, and misunderstood.
 It’s also the music of people with amazing reservoirs of resilience and hope.
 This triumph of hope over misery is the saga of African-Americans throughout history.

 At a certain point, struggle fades and enjoyment of the moment increases.
 Any musician who has been able to pursue their passion for music and provide for themselves and others through music is a winner.
 I would say that the most important thing in the pursuit of any goal is to never give up.